Midrange Espresso Machines

 • Quite large (roughly 15-16” in all dimensions), which can make it awkward for smaller spaces.

-• Steam subsystem uses silicone O-rings which need to be checked for leaks about every 6 months.
+• Steam subsystem uses silicone O-rings which need to be checked for leaks about every 6 months - ideally, replace these with AFLAS which is more steam resistant.

-• Somewhat annoying to do more in depth maintenance because of its internal layout, which is borrowed heavily from the more automated Oracle series.
+• Somewhat annoying to do more in depth maintenance because of its internal layout.

 • The 3-way solenoid valve is not the greatest quality part and can fail prematurely.
 Luckily, it’s an easy part to swap, and uses a standard base.